skiadas/NumberTheoryCourse/notes/primes_patterns.md

  11  2047
  13  8191

 We already see that not all of these numbers are prime.
-For example, $2047 = 23 * 89$.
+For example, $2047 = 23 \times 89$.
 But they are considered as good candidates for large prime numbers.

 Currently we know a total of $42$ Mersenne Primes, the largest of them being $2^{57,885,161} - 1$, which has $17$ million digits.
 It would take about 4600 pages to display this number on a standard word processor.